 I’m certain webinars and virtual events can continue to be useful for content marketers.
 But, they must be conducted at the highest quality, at the optimum time (which includes on-demand), and for niche audiences.

-Any content marketer hoping to cast a net in 2021 and gain loads of leads must rethink their webinar strategy.
+Any content marketer hoping to cast a net and gain loads of leads must rethink their webinar strategy.

 Focus on a small group of qualified contacts and produce content they can’t get anywhere else.